ModyQyW/fabric/README.md

 - Upgrade your Prettier version to latest 2.
 - Upgrade your Postcss version to latest 8.
 - Now only one ESLint config is provided, which automatically detects the package and enables the corresponding config.
 ESLint calls should also be adjusted appropriately.
 Please check [ESLint](#eslint) and [LintStaged](#lintstaged).
+- Remove Svelte and Solid supports.
 - Now only one Stylelint config is provided, which automatically detects the package and enables the corresponding config.
 Stylelint calls should also be adjusted appropriately.
 Please check [Stylelint](#stylelint) and [LintStaged](#lintstaged).
+- Remove Svelte and LESS supports.
 - Remove named exports.
 You should import the file directly as shown in README.
 - Switch bundler to `rollup`.